Lingxi-Li/lock_free/doc/lf/allocator.md

 The first overload is semantically equivalent to uninitializing the current allocator, and initializing a new one with the specified capacity.
 Reseting to zero capacity returns preallocated memory resources to OS, if any.
-`val` in allocated nodes should be uninitialized before the call.
+`node::val` in allocated nodes should be uninitialized before the call.
 The method itself provides strong exception safety.
-However, the requirement of first uninitializing `val` may pose an issue.
+However, the requirement of first uninitializing `node::val` may pose an issue.
 For example, one may write the code

 ~~~C++